Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-Since Laplacian Score evaluates the importance of each feature individually, the task of selecting the most relevant $k$ features can be solved by greedily picking the top $k$ features with the smallest Laplacian Scores.
+As Laplacian Score evaluates each feature individually, the task of selecting the $k$ features can be solved by greedily picking the top $k$ features with the smallest Laplacian Scores.
+The Laplacian Score of each feature can be reformulated as: